Quantifying EPR: the resource theory of nonclassicality of common-cause assemblages: The multipartite EPR scenario

 We now develop a resource theory for multipartite EPR scenarios under LOSR operations.
 This is the first time multipartite EPR scenarios have been studied in a resource-theoretic framework.
 Similarly to the bipartite case, we show that resource conversion can be decided with a single instance of an SDP in this paradigm.
 Moreover, we define new measures of multipartite nonclassicality and use them to analytically study the properties of the pre-order.
 Our results show that multipartite scenarios are easier and more natural to understand from an LOSR perspective rather than an LOCC one; we elaborate on this in Section~\ref{sec:relwork-comparison}.

 In this paper, we focus on one particular type of multipartite EPR scenario with multiple Alices and one Bob.
 However, the number of quantum parties (Bobs) can also be increased.
 Indeed, one possible multipartite setup consists of a single Alice and multiple Bobs.
 In such a scenario, results from bipartite scenarios may sometimes directly generalise.
+However, this generalisation might not be straight-forward and a detailed analysis of this multipartite scenario is beyond the scope of this work.
+For a description of a scenario with multiple Bobs, we refer the reader to Refs.~\cite{cavalcanti2011unified,cavalcanti2015detection}.
 Focusing on scenarios with more-than-one Alice is however necessary when one wants to allow for post-quantum assemblages, which is crucial when exploring ways to single out quantum phenomena from basic principles -- a.k.a.~studying quantum `from the outside'.